journal-club/wiki-data/abc.md

 ## Portal to Record Participation in Clubs: Not Fulfilled

 The Cultural Secretary wants to create a portal similar to one on the SWD website wherein achievements are recorded.
-She also hopes to increase the travel imbursement for the winners (currently 50%) if budget permits.
+She also hopes to increase the travel reimbursement for the winners (currently 50%) if budget permits.
 However, the SWD achievements section is something that has existed before the start of this year, and has not been used much so far.

 ## Increase Participation in Literary Events During Renaissance: In Progress
 In order to increase participation, there is a plan of incentivising literary events during Renaissance, where additional points can be traded in for merchandise.